 Top 10 Stephen Stills Songs

-Even though Neil Young gets more love and attention for his contributions to Buffalo Springfield and Crosby, Stills, Nash & Young, Stephen Stills, his former bandmate in both groups, is as equally adept as a singer, songwriter and instrumentalist.
-A sporadic, up-and-down solo career hasn’t always helped his profile, but — as you’ll see in our list of the Top 10 Stephen Stills Songs (which steers clear of his two most famous groups) — there’s plenty to recommend from his long, illustrious solo career.
+Even though Neil Young gets far more attention for his contributions to Buffalo Springfield and Crosby Stills Nash and Young, two-time former bandmate Stephen Stills has created his own niche as a stirring singer, songwriter and instrumentalist.
+Unfortunately, a sporadic, up-and-down solo career hasn’t always helped his profile.
+Still, as you’ll see in a list of Top 10 Stephen Stills Songs which steers clear of his two most famous groups, there’s plenty to recommend from this lengthy, too-often-overlooked catalog.

 ‘As I Come of Age’

-A near miss of the Top 40 in 1971, 'Marianne' -- along with 'Change Partners,' featuring Jerry Garcia -- may be the only song worth hearing from an unsteady album that boats little of the creative impetus found on Stills' 1970 debut.
-It's a hoot, with a gurgling riff and an impossibly stratospheric love-struck vocal.
+A near-miss of the Top 40 in 1971, “Marianne” – along with “Change Partners,” featuring Jerry Garcia – may be the only song worth hearing from an unsteady album that boast little of the creative impetus found on Stills’ 1970 debut.
+It’s a hoot, with a gurgling riff and an impossibly stratospheric love-struck vocal.

 ‘Turn Back the Pages’

 On an album (not to mention an entire era) often marred by too-slick-and-soft production, “Turn Back the Pages” offers a muscular shove against the radio-ready sounds of the day.
 But it was short-lived: Stills’ 1978 album, Thoroughfare Gap, returned to terrible period production, incorporating some disco elements.

 Stills moves from an anthem-style sing-along to a delicately conveyed verse and then back again on this episodic triumph, which includes a stirringly complex guitar solo to boot.
 It’s not “Suite: Judy Blue Eyes,” but it’s as close as Stills gets without help from his old CSNY bandmates.